freenas/freenas-docs/userguide/storage.rst

 Before physically removing the failed device, go to :menuselection:`Storage --> Volumes --> View Volumes`.
 Select the volume's name.
-At the bottom of the interface are several icons, one of which is "Volume Status".
-Click the "Volume Status" icon and locate the failed disk.
-Then perform these
+At the bottom of the interface are several icons, one of which is :guilabel:`Volume Status`.
+Click the :guilabel:`Volume Status` icon and locate the failed disk.
+Then perform these steps:
-steps:

 #ifdef freenas
 #.
 If the disk is formatted with ZFS, click the disk's entry then its
-    "Offline" button in order to change that disk's status to OFFLINE.
+    :guilabel:`Offline` button in order to change that disk's status to OFFLINE.
 This step is needed to properly remove the device from the ZFS pool and to prevent swap issues.
-If the hardware supports hot-pluggable disks, click the disk's "Offline" button, pull the disk, then skip to step 3.
-If there is no "Offline" button but only a "Replace" button, then the disk is already offlined and you can safely skip this step.
+If the hardware supports hot-pluggable disks, click the disk's :guilabel:`Offline` button, pull the disk, then skip to step 3.
+If there is no :guilabel:`Offline` button but only a :guilabel:`Replace` button, the disk is already offlined and you can safely skip this step.
 #endif freenas
 #ifdef truenas
 #.
-Click the disk's entry then its "Offline" button to change that
+Click the disk's entry, then its :guilabel:`Offline` button to
-    disk's status to OFFLINE.
+    change that disk's status to OFFLINE.
 This step is needed to properly remove the device from the ZFS pool and to prevent swap issues.
-Click the disk's "Offline" button and pull the disk.
-If there is no "Offline" button but only a "Replace" button, then the disk is already offlined and you can safely skip this step.
+Click the disk's :guilabel:`Offline` button and pull the disk.
+If there is no :guilabel:`Offline` button but only a :guilabel:`Replace` button, the disk is already offlined and you can safely skip this step.
 #endif truenas

-    .. note:: If the process of changing the disk's status to OFFLINE fails with a "disk offline failed - no valid replicas" message, the ZFS volume must be scrubbed first with the "Scrub Volume" button in
+    .. note:: If the process of changing the disk's status to OFFLINE fails with a "disk offline failed - no valid replicas" message, the ZFS volume must be scrubbed first with the :guilabel:`Scrub Volume` button in
        :menuselection:`Storage --> Volumes --> View Volumes`.
-       After the scrub completes, try to "Offline" the disk again before proceeding.
+       After the scrub completes, try to :guilabel:`Offline` the disk again before proceeding.

 #ifdef freenas
 #.
 If the hardware is not AHCI capable, shut down the system to